ncborcherding/utility/README.md

 seuratObject <- FindClusters(seuratObject)
 ```

-If subseting the data, either by cell type or other variables in the meta data, re-intergratrion using Harmony will be required:
+If subsetting the data, either by cell type or other variables in the meta data, re-intergration using Harmony will be required:

 ```
 subset.1 <- subset(seuratObject, "Consensus.Major" == "T_cell")